torsday/anon_blog/README.md

 we see a list of all posts created by user #123.
 The author's name in the byline should link to this page.

+### Section 3
+---

+paginated_pages
+  list of all posts
+  list of posts for a given tag
+  list of posts by author